nafis-reza/uruktarakbot/README.md

+# Uruk Tarak Bot

-# uruktarakbot
+# WINDOWS INSTALLATION
 The AI Chat BOT
+First Download This program or Git Clone This.

-To install this on windows First Open CMD and type "winget install python".
-It will install the latest version of python.
-After installing python use This command "pip install openai". after that use this command to start "python openchat.py"
+#To install this on windows First Open CMD and type "winget install python".
+#It will install the latest version of python.

+#After installing python use This command "pip install openai".
+#After that use this command to start "python openchat.py"
 You are ready to use this in you Windows PC
+# Commands

+# winget install python
+# pip install openai
+# python openchat.py